 Briton is often used to refer to a person from Britain in writing and news reports, but in conversation we usually talk about a British person/man/woman.

-\triangle There are some common informal words for nationalities, such as Brit, Aussie and Kiwi.
+☆ There are some common informal words for nationalities, such as Brit, Aussie and Kiwi (a New Zealander).
 These are not appropriate in more formal writing.